MSIA/2020-msia423-ganguly-got/README.md

  - Set `MYSQL_HOST` to be the RDS instance endpoint from the console
  - Set `MYSQL_HOST` to be 3306

-Again all the details are given default values which can be left unchanged
+Again all the details are given default values which can be left unchanged.
+Set the environment variables in your ~/.bashrc

 ## Project Charter
 ### Vision